Germar Rudolf: Criminal convictions

 In 1995, Rudolf was sentenced to 14 months in prison by the district court of Stuttgart for "inciting racial hatred" via the "Rudolf Report", as Holocaust denial is a criminal offence in Germany.
 Rudolf avoided prison by fleeing to Spain, England, and finally to the United States.
 His first marriage was to a German national with whom he had two children, and they settled at Hastings in England, until he and his wife divorced and she returned to Germany with their children.

 On 11 September 2004, Rudolf married a US citizen and settled in Chicago; the couple later had a child.
 He applied for political asylum, or at least for the right not to be expelled, but this was rejected in November 2004 on the basis that the application had no merits and was a case of frivolous litigation.
-Rudolf appealed against this ruling, and in early 2006 the US Federal Court in Atlanta found that his application was not "frivolous", but upheld the decision that it had no merit.
-The Immigration Services said that Rudolf did not have a right to file an application to remain with his family.
+Rudolf appealed against this ruling, and in early 2006 the US Federal Court in Atlanta found that his application to stay in the country was not "frivolous", but upheld the decision that it had no merit.
 On 14 November 2005, Rudolf was deported to Germany where he was wanted for incitement of racial hatred (Volksverhetzung).
 On arrival there, he was arrested by the police and transferred to a prison in Rottenburg, then to another in Stuttgart in Baden-Württemberg.

 On 15 March 2007, the Mannheim District Court sentenced him to two years and six months in prison for inciting hatred, disparaging the dead, and libel.
 Rudolf accepted the verdict, and copies of his "Lectures on the Holocaust" were confiscated.
-He was released from prison on 5 July 2009 and now lives in the US with his wife and daughter.
+He was released from prison on 5 July 2009 and emigrated to the US to join his wife and daughter, acquiring a green card and obtaining permanent residence status.

-In July 2019, Rudolf was arrested near his home in Red Lion, Pennsylvania for "open lewdness" after being found exercising at 4:06 a.m. in a public park "naked from the waist down."
+In July 2019, Rudolf was arrested near his home in Red Lion, Pennsylvania for "open lewdness" after being found at 4:06 a.m. in a public park "naked from the waist down;" he asserted that he was there exercising.
 He was later found guilty of indecent exposure and open lewdness, for which he was sentenced to two years of probation.
+On August 12, 2022, he was charged with trespassing on school grounds and disorderly conduct, and two weeks later on August 26 he was charged a second time with trespassing on school grounds; he plead guilty to those charges.
+He and his wife have divorced, a change that could prejudice his immigration status in the US.